 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — American Express Blue Cash Preferred, Blue Cash Everyday card from American Express, American Express Premier Rewards Gold, CitiBusiness AAdvantage World Mastercard, Chase Freedom and Discover it.
+You can view the current offers from our partners if available here — American Express Blue Cash Preferred, Blue Cash Everyday card from American Express, American Express Premier Rewards Gold, CitiBusiness AAdvantage World Mastercard, Chase Freedom and Discover it.
 Disclosure: Cards from our partners are mentioned below.]

 For some, gift cards are the perfect present while others find them to be the choice of last resort when they have run out of ideas.
 However you arrived at your decision to purchase a gift card, you can earn tremendous rewards for yourself when you purchase gift cards using a credit card.

 The key to earning the most points, miles, and cash back from your gift card purchases is to understand how different credit cards offer bonuses for purchases from specific types of retailers.
 Then it is simply a matter of finding desirable gift cards at stores that fit within the designated merchant categories.

 Here are some of the most popular merchant categories where gift cards can be purchased, and the most widely held credit cards that offer bonus rewards there: